Frequently Asked Questions

 How do I get a free Georgia Voter Identification Card?

 To obtain a free photo vote id card, a voter must be registered in Gordon County and must sign an affidavit that states that they do not have a Georgia Driver’s license or State issued id.
-They may also go to the Georgia Department of Driver’s Services and upon proof of registration and resisency obtain a free photo id that can be used for voting purposes.
+They may also go to the Georgia Department of Driver’s Services and upon proof of registration and residency obtain a free photo id that can be used for voting purposes.

 What happens if I do not have any identification with me at the polling place?